brianmcn/Zelda1RandoTools/doc/use.md

 In certain cases noted below, clicking also activates the popup.

+Shift-left-click/shift-right-click often behave as an alternative to scroll-up/scroll-down for the purpose of activating popup menus.
+This is to accomodate folks playing on a laptop touchpad or using a mouse without a scroll-wheel.

 ## <a id="general-gyr"></a> Green-Yellow-Red Highlights ("GYR")

 A number of features will highlight tiles on the overworld map to help you quickly visualize locations.
 The highlights appear as rectangles around